Life and death are of supreme importance."

 A Free Being, his senses fully alive in the crisp air of the night, our precious Chico was off to meet his Destiny

 Betsy spied his lifeless body a couple hundred yards away from the cottage the next morning and asked me to retrieve it.
 With a heavy heart I walked down the hill.
 It appeared Chico had encountered another creature of the wild during the night.
 Within the wildness, it was simply a matter of Life -- and Death.

 As I returned with his body, Betsy had already begun digging his grave amidst the flowers in the garden behind the house.
 I sobbed as I completed the task of burying his body.
 For us humanoids, Life and Death is not such a simple matter -- especially in our society, where we are conditioned to assiduously avoid facing the inevitability our demise.

 The stark truth is that none of us are going to get out of here alive.
 Death is an unavoidable tragedy.
-The greater tragedy is that the opportunity to truly open our hearts to ourselves, one another and to the miracle of life itself through an deep and honest exploration of death and dying is generally not taken.
+The greater tragedy is that the opportunity to open our hearts to ourselves, one another and to the miracle of life itself through an deep and honest exploration of death and dying is often not taken.